aerni/statamic-livewire-forms/README.md

 ### Prerequisite

-This addon provides configured and styled form views for all Statamic form fieldtypes.
-The components are styled with [Tailwind CSS](https://tailwindcss.com/) and make use of the [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms) plugin.
-If you want to use the default styling, you'll need a working Tailwind setup.
+The default views of this addon are styled with [Tailwind CSS](https://tailwindcss.com/) and [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms).

 ### Run the setup command

-Go ahead and run the following command in your console.
+Go ahead and run the `livewire-forms:setup` command in your console.
 It will guide you through creating your first [view](https://github.com/aerni/statamic-livewire-forms#views) and [theme](https://github.com/aerni/statamic-livewire-forms#themes).
-Optionally, you may also create a [component](https://github.com/aerni/statamic-livewire-forms#components) to customize the form's behavior.
+Optionally, you may also create a [component](https://github.com/aerni/statamic-livewire-forms#components) for complete control of your form.

 ```bash
 php please livewire-forms:setup